 The model consists of three main components—land, ocean and atmosphere—and represents the processes that shape each component’s evolution and the interactions among these components, essentially serving as an Earth simulator.
 This allows researchers to calculate the likely environmental impacts of human activities simulated in the MIT Economic Projection and Policy Analysis (EPPA) model, and feed those impacts back into the EPPA model in order to assess their economic and other implications.

 The MESM is highly flexible, modular and computationally efficient, so we can run large ensembles of multi-century runs (varying uncertain climate model properties as identified by our research), and include different levels of model detail within MESM components as appropriate for specific studies.
-A paper describing and evaluating the MESM has been accepted for publication in the open-access Journal of Advances in Modeling Earth Systems.
+A paper describing and evaluating the MESM has been published in the open-access Journal of Advances in Modeling Earth Systems.